iHubBridge/IoTtoFIWARE/README.md

 A Smart Door is an electronic door which can be sent commands to be locked or unlocked remotely.
 It can also report on its current state (OPEN, CLOSED or LOCKED), A Bell can be sent a command to activate and ring for a short period A Motion Sensor will activate and send a count when someone is nearby A Smart Lamp can be switched on or off remotely.
 It can also report on its current state (ON or OFF).
 When switched on, a Motion Sensor within the device checks to see if light is needed and will dim if no-one is nearby.
-Furthermore the device can be report on the current luminosity of the bulb.
+Furthermore the device can be report on the output state and input of each GPIO (General Purpose Input Output).
 As you can see, the Bell is an example of a pure actuator, as it only reacts to the given commands.
 Meanwhile, the Motion Sensor is an example of a pure sensor, since it will only report on the state of the world as it sees it.
-The other two devices are able to both respond to the commands and report on state in a meaningful way.
+The other two GPIO are able to both respond to the commands and report on state in a meaningful way.

 The state information held within each device, as it will eventually be seen within the Context Broker is defined in the diagram below: